Contact PHS: (385) 646-4531

 Lead Teacher: Lynsey Butler

-Teachers: Jacque Angeroth, Ian Bobbermin, Aubrey Bowen, Michelle Johnson, Richard Kerr
+Teachers: Jacque Angeroth, Ian Bobbermin, Aubrey Bowen, Jana Crawford, Michelle Johnson, Richard Kerr

 Frequently Asked Questions